grafana/k6-docs/docs/sources/analyze-results/correlate-results-in-grafana.md

 Sometimes, you cannot determine what’s happening during testing with the predefined visualizations.
 In this case, correlating testing results with the system-under-test data helps to better understand what happens and find root causes.

-This topic shows how to use Grafana features to correlate k6 results with other dashboards and observability data.
+This topic shows how to use Grafana to correlate k6 results with other dashboards and observability data.

 ## Explore